bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 ### <a id="docker-network">Create a New Docker Network</a>

-Without this, inter-container dns will not work, and internet access may not work either.
+Without this, inter-container DNS will not work, and internet access may not work either.

 ```bash
 docker network create --driver bridge bacalhau-network